kabirbaidhya/webpack-file-preprocessor-plugin/examples/css-minifier/README.md

-# JavaScript Minifier Example
+# CSS Minifier Example

-A simple example of minifying javascript files before they're emitted using this plugin.
+A simple example of minifying css files before they're emitted using this plugin.

 ## Trying out